ka-kwok/Hackathon2Team1Project-Health-Insurance-Analysis/README.md

 ## Hypothesis and how to validate?

+* With Statistical tests (T-Test and ANOVA) in Data Visualization Jupyter Notebook, we justified our findings with the p-value as below.

-Hypothesis 1 (Smoker Status): We hypothesize that individuals who smoke will have significantly higher insurance charges compared to those who do not smoke.
+**Hypothesis 1 (Smoker Status):** We hypothesize that individuals who smoke will have significantly higher insurance charges compared to those who do not smoke.
 This will be tested as we keep other attributes constant while we compare relationship between smoker status and medical insurance cost.

+    * Answer: **Modest significant**
+    * p-value: 0.0000 (very near to 0)

-Hypothesis 2 (BMI): We hypothesize that there is a positive correlation between an individual's Body Mass Index (BMI) and their insurance charges.
+**Hypothesis 2 (BMI):** We hypothesize that there is a positive correlation between an individual's Body Mass Index (BMI) and their insurance charges.
 This will be tested as we keep other attributes constant while we compare relationship between BMI and medical insurance cost.

+    * Answer: **Highly significant**
+    * p-value: 0.0000 (very near to 0, t-tested with obese and non-obese category)

-Hypothesis 3 (Age): We hypothesize that older individuals will have higher average insurance charges than younger individuals.
+**Hypothesis 3 (Age):** We hypothesize that older individuals will have higher average insurance charges than younger individuals.
 This will be tested as we keep other attributes constant while we compare relationship between Age and medical insurance cost.

+    * Answer: **Highly significant**
+    * Slope / Age coefficient: 257.72 (Linear Regression)

-Hypothesis 4 (Region): We hypothesize that geographic region will have less impact, if any, than personal attributes (Smoker status, BMI and Age) on medical insurance cost.
+**Hypothesis 4 (Region):** We hypothesize that geographic region will have less impact than personal attributes (Smoker status, BMI and Age) on medical insurance cost.
 This will be tested as we keep other attributes constant while we compare relationship between Age and medical insurance cost.

+    * Answer: **Modest significant**
+    * p-value: 0.0309 (ANOVA)

-Hypothesis 5 (Children): We hypothesize that the number of children an individual has will have an impact on medical insurance cost but will be less than the impact of personal attributes (Smoker status, BMI and Age).
+**Hypothesis 5 (Children):** We hypothesize that the number of children an individual has will have an impact on medical insurance cost but will be less than the impact of personal attributes (Smoker status, BMI and Age).
 This will be tested/validated as we keep other attributes constant while we compare relationship between number of children and medical insurance cost.

+    * Answer: **Small but statistically significant**
+    * p-value: 0.0177 (T-Test)

 ## Project Plan